China–Papua New Guinea relations: History and current situation

-In July 2003, PNG Governor General Sir Silas Atopare visited the PRC, re-affirmed his country's adherence to the "One China" policy, and, according to a statement published by the PRC's embassy, "thank[ed] the government and the people of China for their commitment in providing aid to PNG's development".
+In July 2003, PNG governor general Sir Silas Atopare visited the PRC, re-affirmed his country's adherence to the "One China" policy, and, according to a statement published by the PRC's embassy, "thank[ed] the government and the people of China for their commitment in providing aid to PNG's development".

-In May 2008, Taiwan's Foreign Minister James Huang resigned, along with two other top officials, after wasting over €19 million in a failed attempt to win diplomatic recognition for the Republic of China from Papua New Guinea.
+In May 2008, Taiwan's foreign minister James Huang resigned, along with two other top officials, after wasting over €19 million in a failed attempt to win diplomatic recognition for the Republic of China from Papua New Guinea.
 The misuse of the money caused public outrage, forcing Huang's resignation.
 Papua New Guinea's foreign minister Sam Abal subsequently confirmed that his country had no intention of recognising Taiwan.

 A few days later, it was announced that members of the Papua New Guinea Defence Force would receive training provided by the PRC.
 Traditionally, military training aid in Papua New Guinea had been provided by Western countries, namely, Australia, New Zealand and the United States.

 Chinese companies were involved in the redevelopment of the port and airport of Lae.

-Political relations

 Papua New Guinea follows the one China principle and considers Taiwan to be "an inalienable part" of China.
 Papua New Guinea also supports all efforts by the PRC to "achieve national reunification" and opposes Taiwan independence.
+In mid-July 2026, Papua New Guinea announced the closure of Taiwan's representative office in Port Moresby in order to strengthen relations with China.

 In June 2020, Papua New Guinea was one of 53 countries that backed the Hong Kong national security law at the United Nations.